Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

 where each $q_{\theta}(\mathbf{x}_{(i)}^{t-1}|\mathbf{x}_{(i)}^t) \coloneqq$ $\mathcal{N}(\mathbf{x}_{(i)}^{t-1}; \mu_{\theta}(\mathbf{x}_{(i)}^t,t,c),$ $\sigma_{\theta}(\mathbf{x}_{(i)}^t,t,c)^2\mathbf{I})$. $\mu_{\theta}$ and $\sigma_{\theta}$ are parameterized as:

-where $\Bar{\beta}_t = \frac{1-\Bar{\alpha}_{t-1}}{1-\Bar{\alpha}_t}\beta_t$ and $\Bar{\beta}_1 = \beta_1$. $\epsilon_{\theta}$ is a network approximator, which takes $\mathbf{x}_{(i)}^t$, the diffusion step $t$ and a conditional factor $c$ as the inputs and aims to predict the noise from $\mathbf{x}_{(i)}^t$.
-Note that compared to the unconditional diffusion models, conditional cases typically achieve a better performance as the reverse process is conditioned on additional information \cite{alcaraz2022diffusion}.
-In our scenario, $c$ is a concatenation of the non-masked segments in $\mathbf{x}_{(i)}^u$ \b{and the positional information of the masked parts provided by $\mathbf{v}$.
-With this extra information, it facilitates the reverse process to distinguish the zero portions of non-masked and masked parts. \s{The non-masked parts are denoised and then employed to reconstruct their neighborhood masked parts during the reverse process.}} It is worth mentioning that $\epsilon_{\theta}$ has an important role in the reverse process.
-U-Net-like architectures\b{, based on} PixelCNN and ResNet, are typically utilized to build $\epsilon_{\theta}$ for anomaly detection in the image domain \cite{zhang2023diffusionad}.
-However, in the time-series domain, capturing long-range intra-variable dependencies is crucial.
-Hence, we \b{propose to} build $\epsilon_{\theta}$ based on a recently proposed deep sequence \b{model}, called S4 \cite{gu2021efficiently}.
-S4 is basically based on the concept of a state space model (SSM).
+where $\Bar{\beta}_t = \frac{1-\Bar{\alpha}_{t-1}}{1-\Bar{\alpha}_t}\beta_t$ and $\Bar{\beta}_1 = \beta_1$. $\epsilon_{\theta}$ is a noise estimator, which takes $\mathbf{x}_{(i)}^t$, the diffusion step $t$ and a conditional factor $c$ as the inputs and aims to predict the noise from $\mathbf{x}_{(i)}^t$. \s{Compared to the unconditional diffusion models, conditional cases typically achieve a better performance as the reverse process is conditioned on additional information \cite{alcaraz2022diffusion}.
+In our scenario, }$c$ is a concatenation of non-masked parts in $\mathbf{x}_{(i)}^u$ and the positional information of masked parts provided by $\mathbf{v}$.
+This extra information facilitates our reverse process to distinguish the zero portions of non-masked and masked parts.

+Note that $\epsilon_{\theta}$ plays a key role in our reverse process. \s{U-Net-like architectures, based on PixelCNN and ResNet, are often utilized to build $\epsilon_{\theta}$ in the image domain \cite{zhang2023diffusionad}.
+However, in the time-series domain,}Since capturing long-range intra-variable dependencies is crucial, we propose to build $\epsilon_{\theta}$ based on S4 \cite{gu2021efficiently} - a recent deep sequence model with the concept of a state space model (SSM).
 A continuous-time SSM maps $\mathbf{x}_{(i)}^t$ to a high dimensional state $h_{(i)}^t$ before projecting it to the output $\mathbf{y}_{(i)}^t$.
 This transition can be defined as:

 where $A,B,C,D$ are transition matrices learned by gradient descent.
-S4 shows that a discrete-time SSM can be represented as a convolution operation by:
+However, S4 shows that a discrete-time SSM can be represented as a convolution operation by: